The job market in Georgia

 Some figures

-In January 2020, the average salary is 728 GEL (€226).
-The unemployment rate is 13% and concerns 27% of young people.
-Men retire at the age of 65 and women at the age of 60.
-The price of a rent in Tbilisi city centre for a three-room apartment is 1 775 GEL, outside the city, it is about 1 000 GEL.
-Since November 2018, the French Development Agency based in Tbilisi has been helping the government to implement a system of reforms in the social welfare and health system.
-Universal coverage was introduced in 2014 and a pension reform recently implemented, a necessity when the monthly pension amount is 200 GEL.
-At the beginning of the 2000s, social security coverage was almost non-existent.
-The health system is still deficient or unaffordable.
+In 2024, the average salary in Tbilisi was just under €600.
+The unemployment rate is around 13%, and young people are more affected by unemployment.
+Men retire at 65 and women at 60.
+Since November 2018, the French Development Agency based in Tbilisi has been helping the government to implement a system of reforms in the health and social protection system.
+Universal coverage was introduced in 2014 and pension reform recently implemented, a necessity when the monthly amount of a pension is very low.
+In the early 2000s, social coverage was virtually non-existent.
+The healthcare system is still deficient or unaffordable.

 Another option: undertake!